A guide to the five single-day pro bike races that make up cycling's Monuments

 The five oldest, longest and most prestigious one-day races in professional cycling are grouped together under the heading ‘Monuments’.

 Milan-San Remo, the Tour of Flanders, Paris-Roubaix, Liège-Bastogne-Liège and Il Lombardia all boast a rich heritage and are the races that every rider wants to have in their list of victories.
 Only the Grand Tours – the Giro d’Italia, Tour de France and Vuelta a España – command as much kudos.

 Each of the five races has its own special character that marks it out among the long list of professional races that take place every year.
-Such are their significance, that riders will tend to target them specifically, make one or more their main aim for the season – riders like Tom Boonen, Peter Sagan and Greg Van Avermaet, Philippe Gilbert, Sep Vanmarcke and Michal Kwiatkowski.
+Such are their significance, that riders will tend to target them specifically, make one or more their main aim for the season – riders like Peter Sagan, Greg Van Avermaet, Philippe Gilbert, Sep Vanmarcke and Michal Kwiatkowski.

 All five are part of the UCI’s top-tier WorldTour race calendar, and as such they command a full field of the biggest teams and leading riders.

 For cycling fans, they are the most hotly-anticipated races of the year: always entertaining and action-packed.
 Here we present a handy guide to each of the five Monuments.

 Also known as: La Primavera, The Sprinters’ Classic